The teaching language is English but the assignments can also be done in Finnish.

 Recognition of prior learning (RPL)

-If students have acquired the required competence in previous work tasks, recreational activities or on another course, they can show their competence by giving a demonstration and thus progress faster through their studies.
-More information and instructions for recognising and validating prior learning (RPL) are available at MyNet.
-The student should prepare a report and presentation about a cloud services case to which s/he has made a substantial contribution.
+If students have acquired the required competence in previous work tasks, recreational activities or on another course, they can show their competence by giving a demonstration.
+The demonstration must be agreed with the course teacher.
+More information and instructions for recognising and validating prior learning (RPL) are available at https://www.haaga-helia.fi/en/recognition-learning Look at "Instructions to students (master)" The student should prepare a report and presentation about a cloud services case to which s/he has made a substantial contribution.